NullityDev/dot/README.md

-# dot
+# ·
-It all starts with a simple .
+It all starts with a simple ·